-Taste and Texture of this cake:
+Taste and Texture of this cake

 - Soft, tender yet fluffy crumb

-- Decadent Chocolatey Flavor
+- Decadent and perfectly sweet Chocolate Flavor

-- Covered in rich Chocolate Ganache Frosting
+- Covered in rich Chocolate Fudge Frosting

-Recipe Ingredients:
+Recipe Ingredients

 This cake requires only a few simple ingredients and just a balloon whisk is sufficient to prepare the batter!